Register a Massachusetts DBA

 Step 1.
-Do a Massachusetts Business Certificate Search With the City
+Start with a Massachusetts Business Certificate Name Search

 Your Massachusetts business certificate name must be unique and must also meet Massachusetts’s business name requirements.